jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-07-dbt-pizza-shop-5/index.md

   - Python
   - Docker
   - dbt
-authors:
-  - JaehyeonKim
-images: []
 description: Model pizza shop data as Apache Iceberg tables transformed on Amazon Athena with dbt, using array and struct types to denormalise the fact table.
 ---

+The data is modelled by [SCD type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension) dimension tables and one transactional fact table.
 In [Part 1](/blog/2024-01-18-dbt-pizza-shop-1) and [Part 3](/blog/2024-02-08-dbt-pizza-shop-3), we developed [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) projects that target *PostgreSQL* and *BigQuery* using fictional pizza shop data.
-The data is modelled by [SCD type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension) dimension tables and one transactional fact table.
 While the order records should be joined with dimension tables to get complete details for *PostgreSQL*, the fact table is denormalized using [nested and repeated fields](https://cloud.google.com/bigquery/docs/best-practices-performance-nested) to improve query performance for *BigQuery*.

 Open Table Formats such as [Apache Iceberg](https://iceberg.apache.org/) bring a new opportunity that implements data warehousing features in a data lake (i.e. data lakehouse) and [Amazon Athena](https://aws.amazon.com/athena/) is probably the easiest way to perform such tasks on AWS.
 In this post, we create a new *dbt* project that targets *Apache Iceberg* where transformations are performed on *Amazon Athena*.
 Data modelling is similar to the *BigQuery* project where the dimension tables are modelled by the *SCD type 2* approach and the fact table is denormalized using the *array* and *struct* data types.